-What is the Coast to Coast (C2C) Challenge to Conquer Cancer (C3)?
+What is the Ride the Trace Challenge to Conquer Cancer (C3)?

 Is there a registration fee?